UNNC-Fab/2025-1-AL/docs/weeklyassignments/week3.md

 ![](https://unncfab.oss-cn-hangzhou.aliyuncs.com/img/AL/20250325112903084.png)

 4. PCB Design Review
 Conduct a Design Rule Check (DRC) on the updated PCB design.
-Check for any violations of trace - to - trace clearance, hole size, and component - to - component spacing.
+Check for any violations of trace-to-trace clearance, hole size, and component-to-component spacing.
 ### 5.3 Generating Manufacturing Files
 1. Export Gerber Files
 Use LCEDA's export function to generate the Gerber files for the updated PCB design.
 These files will be sent to the PCB manufacturer for production.